 The organiser has the responsibility for monitoring safety in the self-refuel area.

 Fire cover must be in place at all times that fuel is being dispensed.
-The area must be protected from public access, ideally with 2m high fencing and environmental spill mats must be laid out risk to the crew, who are unlikely to be wearing their protective gloves or balaclavas at this time.
-For all the time it takes to refuel a car it is not a large burden to ask the crew to disembark from the car whilst it is refuelled.
+The area must be protected from public access, ideally with 2m high fencing and environmental spill mats must be laid out.

 Competitor - best practice